The London Borough of Bexley Resource Provisions, Special Schools, Alternative Provisions and Pupil Referral Units

 For children and young people already attending an educational setting the special educational needs co- ordinator (SENCO) will be able to provide information about how a child/young person’s needs are being met and the outcomes they are working towards.

-If a child or young person has an Education, Health and Care (EHC) plan the SEN statutory assessment team can provide information and advice about the various educational settings in Bexley.
-The statutory assessment team should also be contacted if requesting a statutory special educational needs assessment.
+If a child or young person has an Education, Health and Care (EHC) plan the SEN statutory assessment team can provide information and advice about the various educational settings in Bexley that may be appropriate for your child.

 School and college places for children or young people with EHC plans are allocated through the Statutory Assessment Panel.